fire219/spearmintastic/README.md

 **Spearmintastic** uses a "14500" (AA) size protected Li-ion battery, minimizing fears about sketchy pouch cells from Amazon or AliExpress.
 These can be found via online retailers as "flashlight batteries".

+## Errata Notes:

+- Solar polarity silkscreen is reversed on v1.0 board

 ## Bill Of Materials

 | Part | Spec | Qty | Link |